Defence

 Outlook

-An estimated $7.3 billion in defence infrastructure investment is planned over the decade, comprising $5.96 billion in approved planned investment and $1.37 billion in unapproved planned investment.
+An estimated $8.2 billion in defence infrastructure investment is planned for the Territory over the next decade.
+This comprises $6.9 billion in approved planned investment underway and $1.3 billion in planned investment yet to be approved.

 Employment and personnel